BietSoft/brixx.docs/brixx-script/README.md

 `{Boolean} [object.load=false] (optional)` - the load at start option (_for future use_).

-`{Node} [object.rootElement=null] (optional)` - the Brixx root element.
+`{Node} [object.rootElement=Brixx.rootElement] (optional)` - the Brixx root element.
 The Brixx root element is used as a container element to render a Brixx web component.
 If a configuration object is used and the parameter "rootElement" is not specified and the element is a Brixx script component, the Brixx element is inserted at the current script position.
 If no Brixx script component is used, an existing Brixx root element is searched for.
 If no root element is found, an HTML `<div>` element with `id='brixx-root'` is inserted at the end of the `<body>` section.
 Use `createRoot` to change the default Brixx root element `[id='brixx-root']`

 **Example**